-While resiliency-building strategies are woven throughout a CEDS, the severe economic disruption caused by the COVID-19 pandemic prompted EDA to specifically support regional resiliency planning work, allowing for in depth research and analysis of current conditions and best practices.
-This timely opportunity resulted in a distinct and much more robust Resiliency Chapter within the Berkshire County 2023-2027 CEDS, authored by BRPC Senior Ecomomic Development Planner Wylie Goodman, and supported by working group of our CEDS Committee.
+While resiliency-building strategies are woven throughout the CEDS, the severe economic disruption caused by the COVID-19 pandemic prompted EDA to specifically support regional resiliency planning work, allowing for in-depth research and analysis of current conditions and best practices.
+This timely opportunity resulted in a distinct and more robust Resiliency Chapter within the Berkshire County 2023-2027 CEDS.